Case vignette

 Patient

-It’s not your fault—you’re great-—it was the front desk… While I was booking my next appointment, I overheard them saying things that made me feel uncomfortable.
+It’s not your fault—you’re great—it was the front desk… While I was booking my next appointment, the new scheduler said something that made me feel uncomfortable.

 Doctor